NoLifeJoel/Dustbot/README.md

 # Dust
 Stuff this bot does:
 * Posts when a new Dustforce stream goes live to the Dustforce discord.
-* Posts when a world record is broken on the Dustforce leaderboards to twitter. https://twitter.com/dustforceILs
 * Adds a replay preview when somebody links a Dustforce replay with various data such as time, score, etc.
 * Posts to the Dustforce discord when somebody breaks into a top 10 place on any of the stock maps.